jezzab/GMSeedKey/README.md

 # GMSeedKey
-General Motors/Holden key derivation for 16bit seed/key challenge on all modules
+General Motors/Holden key derivation for 16bit seed/key challenge over CAN bus on all modules